‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 Another Democrat, Richard Blumenthal of Connecticut, sought to receive assurances that Patel would not allow the firing of officials involved in federal investigations of Trump.

-Under Trump, the Department of Justice has already fired career prosecutors involved in his prosecution on charges of election interference and mishandling classified documents.
+Under Trump, the Justice Department has already fired career prosecutors involved in his prosecution on charges of election interference and mishandling classified documents.

 “Will you commit that you will not tolerate the firing of the FBI agents who worked with the special counsel’s office on these investigations?”
 Blumenthal asked, demanding a “yes” or “no”.